Indigaz/DocumentLibrary/Communication with Remote Ubuntu Servers.md

 Two files should have been created: `[whateverYouNamedYourKey]` and `[whateverYouNamedYourKey].pub`.
 The `.pub` key is your public key.

 ### Creating a keypair on Windows
+Open PuTTYgen.
+Within the "Parameters" secion, select "SSH-2 RSA" and specify 4096 as the "Number of bits in a generated key".
+Click the "Generate" button.
+You'll have to move your mouse around in the "blank area" to generate some randomness for the keys.
+After that put your email address in the "Key comment" box.

+Save the public and private key.
+Name them something identifiable like "beltonmc_rsa" for the private key and "beltonmc_rsa.pub" for the public key.
+Also, store them somewhere out of sight--as in not on your Desktop...

+## Connect to a remote machine
+Depending on what your remote machine...